Using Azure IoT Hub and PowerBI to Visualize Plant Floor Data

 opens the door to easy persistence, should we so choose.
 Again click the plus

-(+) icon in the upper left corner and search for Stream Analytics
+(+) icon in the upper left corner and search for Stream Analytics.
+Once the

-Configure the ASA job with a unique name and place it in the same resource group as the IoT Hub.
+ASA job with a unique name and place it in the same resource group as the IoT

 We now need to patch the IoT Hub as the input for the ASA Job.
 In the overview